Univariate-Guided Sparse Regression for Biobank-Scale High-Dimensional Omics Data: Algorithmic Runtimes

 Across all response types, uniLasso with external scores achieves the fastest average training time among sparsity inducing competitors.
 This highlights the advantage of leveraging external information within the uniLasso framework, which reduces the need for intensive pretraining computations.

 The PRS-CS pipeline involves substantial preprocessing and data formatting before the main model can be run, and additional steps are required afterward to aggregate the scores into a usable test metric.
-On Stanford's Sherlock cluster, the primary PRS-CS Python command took roughly 5.5 hours to run, regardless of phenotype (Table \ref{tab: timings}).
+On Stanford’s Sherlock cluster, the primary PRS-CS Python command required roughly 5.5 hours for continuous phenotypes and 2.5 hours for binary phenotypes (Table \ref{tab: timings}).
+PRS-CS requires GWAS summary statistics as input, however, so we first run a genome-wide association study to generate the necessary single-variant effect estimates.
+This preprocessing stage showed the opposite pattern: about 1 hour for continuous responses versus 5 hours for binary.
+Overall, the end-to-end runtimes were similar, totaling approximately 6.5 hours and 7.5 hours for continuous and binary phenotypes respectively.
 In our experiments it showed somewhat weaker predictive performance compared to the Lasso-based methods, and does not naturally yield sparse models.